amirsamary/DP-403123/README.md

 Run each script one after the other.
 Start with `1-create-cluster.sh`.
 This script will use k3d to create a simple Kubernetes cluster on your machine.

 Then run `2-deploy-iko.sh`.
 This script will deploy IKO on your cluster.
-We are using IKO version 2.1.0.66.
+We are using **IKO version 2.1.0.66**.

 When IKO is deployed and ready, run script `3-deploy-iris.sh`.
 This script will use the helm chart in this Git repository to deploy IRIS in your cluster with the same configurations we are using on ours.
 You can change its values.yaml file to